Brenden Dillon

-Brenden Dillon (born November 13, 1990) is a Canadian professional ice hockey player currently playing for the Winnipeg Jets of the National Hockey League (NHL).
-Dillon has previously played in the NHL for the Dallas Stars, San Jose Sharks and Washington Capitals.
+Brenden Dillon (born November 13, 1990) is a Canadian professional ice hockey player who is a defenceman for the New Jersey Devils of the National Hockey League (NHL).
+Dillon has previously played in the NHL for the Dallas Stars, San Jose Sharks, Washington Capitals, and Winnipeg Jets.
 Undrafted, and prior to turning professional, Dillon played four seasons of major junior ice hockey in the Western Hockey League (WHL) with the Seattle Thunderbirds.

 Early life

 Dillon was born on November 13, 1990, in Surrey, British Columbia, Canada to mother Debbie.
 His father was born and raised in Portugal before he moved to Toronto, so Dillon can speak French and Portuguese.
 His younger sister was a beach volleyball player for York University.

 Playing career

 Amateur

 Growing up in Surrey, British Columbia, Dillon played volleyball, basketball, soccer, and track and field through elementary school and high school.
 He attended a private Catholic elementary school and was named the top track athlete numerous times for the 100m, 200m, and long jump events.
 At the age of 15, Dillon began summer training with Impact Hockey Development and earned a spot on the junior B Hope Icebreakers of the Pacific Junior Hockey League (PIJHL).
-Standing at five-foot-two, Dillon went undrafted in the Western Hockey League (WHL) Entry Draft and spent one season in the PIJHL before being signed by the Seattle Thunderbirds.
+Standing at five-foot-two, Dillon went undrafted in the Western Hockey League (WHL) entry draft and spent one season in the PIJHL before being signed by the Seattle Thunderbirds.

 Dillon spent four seasons with the Thunderbirds, collecting 85 points in 271 games.
 On March 1, 2011, as an NHL free agent, Dillon signed a three-year, entry-level contract with the Dallas Stars.